 Goal Policy Policy ID Workflow automation for security alerts Deploy Workflow Automation for Microsoft Defender for Cloud alerts f1525828-9a90-4fcf-be48-268cdd02361e Workflow automation for security recommendations Deploy Workflow Automation for Microsoft Defender for Cloud recommendations 73d6ab6c-2475-4850-afd6-43795f3492ef Workflow automation for regulatory compliance changes Deploy Workflow Automation for Microsoft Defender for Cloud regulatory compliance 509122b9-ddd9-47ba-a5f1-d0dac20be63c

 You can also find these by searching Azure Policy:

 - From the Azure Policy menu, select Definitions and search for them by name.

 From the relevant Azure Policy page, select Assign.

 Open each tab and set the parameters as desired:

-Optionally, to apply this assignment to existing subscriptions, open the Remediation tab and select the option to create a remediation task.
+- (Optional), Apply this assignment to an existing subscription in the Remediation tab and select the option to create a remediation task.